 9. Find ways to cut down on meetings

 Meetings take up precious time that could be spent on grading or doing lesson prep.
 Try holding some staff meetings in alternative formats.
 Try using instant messaging or email to communicate instead of Zoom meetings or in-person meetings.

 You can also encourage your teachers to try some alternative formats for parent-teacher conferences.

 As we mentioned before, the idea is to pair teachers up to support each other, work towards their goals together, and navigate any teaching challenges together.

-Buddy systems are a great way to encourage teachers to get to know each other deeper, boosting teach morale and satisfaction.
-This is especially powerful for remote work environments that don’t have spaces for these relationships to develop naturally.
+Buddy systems are a great way to encourage teachers to get to know each other deeper, boosting teacher morale and satisfaction.
+This is especially powerful for remote work environments that don't have spaces for these relationships to develop naturally.

 11. Provide an employee mental health or wellness program

 Our last tip on how to improve staff morale in schools not only improves teacher morale; it can improve lives.

 If you really want to knock it out of the park, give teachers more options to take care of their mental health outside of work.